tripitakit/mlst2dist/README.md

 This program calculate a distance (dissimilarity) matrix from a chewBBACA (https://github.com/B-UMMI/chewBBACA) results_alleles.tsv table.

-It converts all occurrences of LNF, NIPH, NIPHEM, PLOT3, PLOT5, ALM, ASM, LOTSC  with 0, all INF-X in the corresponding X inferred allele-calls and anything else that isn't an integer value into 0; then calculates a matrix of pairwise dissimilarities using the Hamming distances corrected for missing data.
+It converts all occurrences of LNF, NIPH, NIPHEM, PLOT3, PLOT5, ALM, ASM, LOTSC in 0, all INF-X in the corresponding X inferred allele-calls and anything else that isn't an integer value into 0; then calculates a matrix of pairwise dissimilarities using the Hamming distances corrected for missing data (the allele-calls converted to 0s).
 The dissimilarity matrix output is saved to disk with default PHYLIP square matrix format, or optional TSV format.

     usage: mlst2dist.py [-h] [-f {PHYLIP,TSV}] input output